Travis Kelce Player Prop Bets for NFL Week 15 | Kansas City vs. Los Angeles 12/16/2021

 - Kelce has been the target of 109 of his team's 519 passing attempts this season, or 21.0% of the target share.

-- With nine targets in the red zone this season, Kelce has been on the receiving end of 13.4% of his team's 67 red zone pass attempts.
+- Kelce has seen the ball thrown his way nine times in the red zone this season, 13.4% of his team's 67 red zone pass attempts.

-- The Chiefs have thrown the ball in 61.6% of their plays from scrimmage this year while running the ball 38.4% of the time.
-This offensive attack ranks eighth in the NFL in points scored.
+- The Chiefs, who rank eighth in the NFL in points scored, have dropped back to pass 61.6% of the time while opting for the ground attack 38.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Kelce's matchup with the Chargers.